 - Network with prevention partners in all sectors of the community to embrace the role they can play to strengthen families and keep children safe.

 - Act collectively to maximize the effectiveness of prevention efforts to ensure optimal child development, increased family strengths, a responsive service system and a decrease in child abuse and neglect.

-Our Community Child Abuse Prevention Plan, which is around Sound Science, Strong Families, and Stronger Services, steers the efforts of prevention partners and will be use as a vehicle for promoting community dialogue, problem solving and planning at the local level.
+Our Community Child Abuse Prevention Plan, which is around Sound Science, Strong Families, and Stronger Services, steers the efforts of prevention partners and will be used as a vehicle for promoting community dialogue, problem-solving and planning at the local level.

 The groundwork has been laid.
 Now, the hard work begins.
 The next steps are to put science into Action on the ground through the work of the action teams.
 There are three key priorities

-- raise the awareness and committment to the plan
+- raise the awareness and commitment to the plan

 - Endorsement of Plan showing support of the vision

 - Partner with key stakeholders to unite the vision